PostgreSQL

 queries.

-The hugr
+hugr

-defines special scalar type geometry
+defines a special scalar type geometry

 to represent both geometry and geography PostGIS types.
 You can use this type in your schema definitions to work with spatial data.

-TimescaleDB support
+TimescaleDB Support

 The PostgreSQL data source supports TimescaleDB, which is a time-series database built on top of PostgreSQL.
 If you have TimescaleDB installed in your PostgreSQL database, you can use time-series queries and functions in your hugr